Inclusive

 At Travelodge we want people to feel they have the opportunity to be their best.

-Customer accessibility
+Customer Accessibility

 At Travelodge we believe everyone should be treated fairly.

-Diversity and Inclusion
+Diversity & Inclusion

 We believe everyone should feel welcome and part of the Travelodge team.
-In 2023 we’ll continue our focus on improving the balance of gender and ethnicity within our teams at all levels.
+In 2024 we’ll continue our focus on improving the balance of gender and ethnicity within our teams at all levels.

-We know there are so many benefits to having a diverse team and we continually monitor the diversity of our workforce to ensure we support a culture of equality, diversion and inclusion.
+We know there are so many benefits to having a diverse team and we continually monitor the diversity of our workforce to ensure we support a culture of equality, diversity and inclusion.
 We have both an Equality and Diversity and Trans Inclusion Policy in place.

-And to be sure everyone feels like they have a voice listening groups are available for our colleagues that look at topics that are important to them so we can take positive action to make Travelodge a great place to work.
+And to be sure everyone feels like they have a voice, listening groups are available for our colleagues that look at topics that are important to them so we can take positive action to make Travelodge a great place to work.

 Gender Diversity

-Our focus on gender diversity has helped us to a position where around 63% of our Hotel Managers are women and we also made good progress in 2022 with gender balance at senior level.
+Our focus on gender diversity has helped us to a position where around 63% of our Hotel Managers are women and we also made good progress in 2023 with gender balance at senior level.
 48% of our Senior Leadership Team and 57% of our Operating Board are women.
 We continue to have targets in place to ensure we remain focused on our gender balance.

-Ethnic diversity
+Ethnic Diversity

 In the UK, around 18% of the population identifies as being from a minority ethnic background.